Prag8855/aab/content/glossary/Hausverwaltung.md

     guides/noise-complaint.md
     guides/moving-in.md
     guides/lost-keys.md
+    guides/key-copies.md
 ---

 The house administration (*Hausverwaltung*) is the people in charge of an apartment building.
-You call the *Hausverwaltung* when you have problems in your apartment: loud neighbours, lost keys, problems with utilities etc. In some smaller buildings, this can be the landlord himself.
-In larger building, it's usually a separate company.
+You call the *Hausverwaltung* when you have problems in your apartment: loud neighbours, [lost keys](/guides/lost-keys), problems with utilities etc. In some smaller buildings, this can be the landlord themself.
+In larger buildings, it's usually a housing company.

 If you don't know who you *Hausverwaltung* is, look on your lease.
-You can also find it on a billboard in your apartment lobby.
+It's often on a billboard in your apartment lobby.